daniel-keogh/graph-theory/OVERVIEW.md

 ##### Installing Newer Versions

 Often the version of Python that is in the repositories may be older than the current stable release.
-For example, on my Ubuntu 18.04 installation the version in the repos is 3.6.9, whereas the latest version is 3.8.3.
-To get the very latest version you can add the "deadsnakes" Personal Package Archive (PPA).
+For example, on my Ubuntu installation the version in the repos is 3.6.9, whereas the latest version is 3.8.3.
+To get the very latest version you can add the [deadsnakes](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa) Personal Package Archive (PPA).

 ```sh
 $ sudo apt install software-properties-common